omrilotan/dotfiles/README.md

 `dotfiles` directory holds all subsequent settings.
 This helps visibility.

 The entry point is `~/dotfiles/init.sh`.
-It holds the list of files to load. all `.sh` files under the directories `programs` and `custom` (that one's yours) will be loaded as well.
+It holds the list of directories to read and load scripts from. all `.sh` files under each of those directories will be loaded.
+`custom` directory is gitignored* so put your private things there.

+> \* Files in the repo are **opt in**.
+Meaning everything is gitignored by default.

 Each entry is measured to create visibility of startup cost.

 <img src="./dotfiles.gif" style="width:383px;height:383px;background:black;">

-Files in the repo are **opt in**.
-Meaning everything is gitignored by default.

 ## Installation
 ```sh